erikvanoosten/metrics-scala/README.md

 The following artifacts are available:

-* *metrics-scala*: adds a nice Scala API to Dropwizard Metrics
+* *metrics4-scala*: adds a nice Scala API to Dropwizard Metrics
-* *metrics-akka*: support for measuring Akka actors
+* *metrics4-akka*: support for measuring Akka actors
-* *metrics-hdr*: adds support for [HdrHistogram](http://www.hdrhistogram.org/) to increase the accuracy of histograms
+* *metrics4-hdr*: adds support for [HdrHistogram](http://www.hdrhistogram.org/) to increase the accuracy of histograms

 The table shows the available artifacts of metrics-scala.
 For the full list, including those targeting older Scala and Akka versions see [all available versions](/docs/AvailableVersions.md).